chrlee/kaniefski/src/pages/pages/2015-05-01---about/index.md

 <div align="left">

-**James Kaniefski** is an American fashion designer from Louisa County, Virginia.
+James Kaniefski is an American fashion designer from Louisa County, Virginia.
 He is currently based in New York City.

-**Experience**
+EXPERIENCE

 Freelance - New York, NY
 Patternmaker